 I am very intrigued by some of the shore excursions that involve biking and kayaking.
 It’s been a while since I have been on a bike, so my training will involve some cycling to build up to the 10 miles I will need to ride.
 Once you have planned your activities, look at the physical requirements for each.
 If you’ve never kayaked, try an hour rental to see if you like it.
 Are there lots of hills or steps on a tour?
 Taking long walks is a good way to increase your fitness level.
 If you don’t have hills in your area, look for a stadium where you can walk up and down the stairs.
 I avoid gaining weight on a cruise by always taking the stairs and not the elevator when on the ship.
 Don’t underestimate how much walking you will be doing.
 Often there is a long walk from the pier to the start of your excursion.
 It has been my experience that I walk 14,000 or more steps when in port.

 5. Two Weeks Is A Long Time; Pack Accordingly

 When planning what to bring on your cruise, visit Life on Board for the dress code and tips on what to pack.
-Viking is all about the destination, and on my 15-day cruise, there is only one day at sea.
+Viking is all about the destination, and on my 13-day cruise, there is only one day at sea.
 Viking takes this into account with their dress code, which has no formal nights in the evening.
 Dress is “elegant casual” with no jeans, but the World Cafe is casual in the evening.
 Look at what shore excursions you are taking and plan accordingly.

 Two weeks is a long time to pack for, but Viking offers self-service launderettes on Decks 3 to 6 which are free to use and even have complimentary detergent.
 Having the option to do some laundry can help lighten your packing list.
 Some stateroom categories include laundry services, and it is available for a fee through your steward if not included.